 When I was done piping and sifting the powdered sugar I added a candle to the center of the cake.
 Light it right before you serve!

-I made this cake live on the Country Living facebook page and you can see that here:
+I made this cake live on the Country Living facebook page and you can see that here: (this is the long version, the short version is below!)

 I hope you like this cake as much as we did!
 It is as much fun to make as it is to eat! <3